Refinitiv/Real-Time-SDK/ema/Examples/Training/300_Series_Examples/331__Directory__Streaming/ReadMe.txt

 + Instantiates AppClient object that receives and processes item messages
 + Instantiates and modifies OmmConsumerConfig object
   - sets user name to "user"
-  - sets host name on the preconfigured connection to "localhost"
-  - sets port on the preconfigured connection to "14002"
 + Instantiates an OmmConsumer object which initializes the connection and logs into the specified server.
 + Opens two streaming item interests